 From one end of North America to the other.
-Toured with Janice Joplin in 69'.
-Played many times with the likes of the Allman Brothers, Chicago, Blood, Sweat & Tears, Steppenwolf, Vanilla Fudge, 3 Dog Night, Iron Butterfly, Grand Funk, Savoy Brown, Fleetwood Mac, Neil Diamond.
+Toured with Janice Joplin in 1969.
+Played many times with the likes of the Allman Brothers, Chicago, Blood, Sweat & Tears, Steppenwolf, Vanilla Fudge, Three Dog Night, Iron Butterfly, Grand Funk Railroad, Savoy Brown, Fleetwood Mac, Neil Diamond.
 The list goes on and on.
 We played at many festivals.
-Toronto Pop Festival, Vancouver Pop Festival, Miami Pop Festival, etc. Can't remember them all.
-Also Whisky a Go Go in LA, Fillmore West in San Francisco, Ungano's in NYC, etc. Hundreds of gigs for about 3 years.
+Toronto Pop Festival, Vancouver Pop Festival, Miami Pop Festival, etc. Can’t remember them all.
+Also Whisky a Go Go in LA, Fillmore West in San Francisco, Ungano’s in NYC, etc. Hundreds of gigs for about three years.
 Lots of colleges and clubs in the US.
 It was a very exciting time for us.

 Recorded it in 1969-70 at TTG studios in Los Angeles.
 We think this is the closest we got to what we sounded like “live” on stage.
 Our best effort and most satisfying record.
 Of course we were all in our early 20’s and in LA.
 Need I say more?
 A great time for us.
 Came up with some classic Crow songs on that one.

 Mosaic was a lot different then other two releases, don’t you think?